sapegin/washingcode-book/manuscript/Avoid_mutation.md

 - Rewriting imperative code with mutations in a pure declarative way to improve its readability.
 - Keeping the complete object shape in a single place; when you create a new object, make its shape as clear as possible.
 - Deduplicating logic and separating “what” from “how.”
-- Avoiding mutation of function arguments to prevent hard-to-find bugs.
+- Avoiding mutation of function parameters to prevent hard-to-find bugs.
 - Using `.map()` / `.filter()` chaining instead of `.reduce()`.
 - Making mutations explicit if you have to use them.
 - Preventing mutations in your code using a linter or read-only types.